finsberg/pulse/README.md

 # pulse

 A software for solving problems in cardiac mechanics.
-The code in this repository used to be part of [pulse-adjoint](https://bitbucket.org/finsberg/pulse_adjoint), but now works as a standalone mechanics solver without the need for dolfin-adjoint.

 ## Overview
 `pulse` is a software based on [FEniCS](https://fenicsproject.org) that aims to solve problems in cardiac mechanics (but is easily extended to solve more general problems in continuum mechanics). `pulse` is a results of the author's [PhD thesis](https://www.duo.uio.no/handle/10852/62015), where most of the relevant background for the code can be found.